-2.8 Are fundamental British Values HT and the SLT.
-FBV (and SMSC) are specifically Recent updates to schemes of work

-promoted in the delivery of the Director of Studies referred to in both the Curriculum and in light of BLM and Black Histor

-curriculum and extra-curricular (Curriculum Planning PSHEE Policies (more extensively in Month.

-activities and reflected in the for PSHEE) PSHEE).

-general conduct of the school?

-Through our academic provision and

-extra-curricular provision, we

-endeavour to:

-enable students to develop their

-self-knowledge, self-esteem and

-self-confidence.

-Through PSHEE, Citizenship and

-assemblies, we:

-enable students to distinguish right

-from wrong and to respect the civil

-and criminal law of England.

-Through our assembly programme,

-PSHEE, field trips, mentoring, pastoral-

-counselling, charity focus and

-Community Outreach Programme,

-we:

-encourage students to accept

-responsibility for their behaviour,

-show initiative, and to understand

-how they can contribute positively

-to the lives of those living and

-working in the locality of the

-school and to society more widely.
+2.0 Description of the second second second 2.8 Are fundamental British Values promoted in the delivery of the curriculum and extra-curricular activities and reflected in the general conduct of the school?
+HT and the SLT.
+Director of Studies (Curriculum Planning for PSHEE) FBV (and SMSC) are specifically referred to in both the Curriculum and PSHEE Policies (more extensively in PSHEE).
+Recent updates to schemes of work in light of BLM and Black History Month.
+Seneral conduct of the school.
+Through our academic provision and extra-curricular provision, we endeavour to: enable students to develop their self-knowledge, self-esteem and self-confidence.
+Through PSHEE, Citizenship and assemblies, we: • enable students to distinguish right from wrong and to respect the civil and criminal law of England.
+Through our assembly programme, PSHEE, field trips, mentoring, pastoral- counselling, charity focus and Community Outreach Programme, we: encourage students to accept responsibility for their behaviour, show initiative, and to understand how they can contribute positively to the lives of those living and working in the locality of the school and to contribute positively school and to society more widely.

-Through our school ethos, assembly programme, and Tutor-Time activities, we encourage all of our students to demonstrate: tolerance and harmony between different cultural traditions by enabling students to acquire an appreciation of and respect for their own and other cultures and encourage respect for other people.
+Through our school ethos, assembly programme, and Tutor-Time activities, we encourage all of our students to demonstrate: In response to the national unrest between some extreme-right groups and some of our Muslim citizens - we invited in the local Iman to share their feelings on the unrest and xenophobia. tolerance and harmony between different cultural traditions by enabling students to acquire an appreciation of and respect for their own and other cultures and encourage respect for other people.
 Through our Democracy Award focus (Youth Council) and the Make Your Mark initiative, informative assemblies about the General Elections and subsequent whole school polling day, we: encourage respect for democracy and support for participation in the democratic processes, including respect for the basis on which the law is made and applied in England.

 Working in Partnership No Owner Evidence RAG Status 3.1 Does the school have engagement with wider Prevent work through their local Prevent Partnership?
 Overseen by HT and SLT We have made contact with: Beverly Knight (Local Channel Panel Chair) - West Sussex Better Communities, WSCC Signed up to West Sussex updates and DSL regular training and safeguarding updates to staff.
-3.3 Does the Safeguarding Policy describe procedures which are in accordance with the Government guidance and refer to locally agreed inter-agency procedures put in place by the Safeguarding Partnership in West Sussex?
+Beverly also shares contextual information with the DSL and the DSL attends contextual safeguarding meetings once a month 3.3 Does the Safeguarding Policy describe procedures which are in accordance with the Government guidance and refer to locally agreed inter-agency procedures put in place by the Safeguarding Partnership in West Sussex?
 Overseen by HT and SLT The Safeguarding Policy does describe procedures and Government guidance relating to all aspects of Child Protection and Safeguarding.
-Safeguarding Policy updated in response to changes to KCSIE September 2022 3.4 Is the school aware of the Lead Professional, Community Safety and West Sussex Channel Panel Lead?
+Safeguarding Policy updated in response to changes to KCSIE September 2024 3.4 Is the school aware of the Lead Professional, Community Safety and West Sussex Channel Panel Lead?
 Are teachers and support staff aware of the support from Sussex Police Prevent Team?
 Overseen by HT and SLT SLT and DSLs are aware of the Lead Professional Channel Panel Lead - Beverly Knight and initial contact has been made.
 Through communicated updates, teachers and support staff have been made aware of the support from Sussex Police Prevent Team.
 The updated Safeguarding Policy provides information.
 The updated training does not give specific local information but the procedures are explored.